 Treatment of Pica in Dogs

-Pica in dogs treatment depends on whether the condition has been caused by a medical problem or a psychological problem.
+Pica in dogs treatment depends on whether a medical problem or a psychological problem has caused the condition.

 In case the cause is a psychological/emotional one, you may consider taking your dog to a pet behaviorist.
 You may be advised to increase your dog’s physical activity so that he isn’t driven towards unusual behavior patterns to seek your attention or fight boredom.